Timshel/s3-dedup-proxy/README.md

 On the strange config you might find:

 - `s3.lan`: some part of the code require a domain name and not a host.
-- `mastodon.s3.lan`: not sure why but the `bucket` from the config endup as the subdomain of the called url